CarlosLeyvaAyala/Max-Sick-Gains/README.md

 - Powerful and flexible.
 - No patches.
-- No need to delve into arcane configuration files.
-This mod does that for you.
+- No need to delve into arcane configuration files which have almost no public documentation.
+The companion app does that for you.

 # Features for modders

 Want your mod to take into account how your PC looks like?
 It's a breeze to integrate it with mine.

-- An easy to use API for quickly integration.
+- An easy to use API for quick integration.
 - Communication with external mods via mod events.
 - Functions to save data related to this mod.